filipesilva/fdb/README.md

 - `eml:` reads common email keys from the email message headers, and tries to read body as text

 Triggers in the return return map work the same as those in metadata files.

+You can make your own readers too.
+Check out how the default ones are implemented in `src/fdb/readers/`.

 ### Repl and Query files